nikAleksandr/CIC/README.md

 - companions
 - suppressYear - supresses the year in the source information.

-- legend_title_footer - replace with legendTitlePost
-- vintageYear - replace with legendTitlePre
-- yearSpan - replace with legendTitlePre except when there is also a vintage year, in which case the yearSpan goes to subtitlePre

 - vintage - remove? maybe add a "month of last update" in the format of a Date object with year and month inputs